moshi4/COGclassifier/README.md

   - Plot charts with percentage style instead of count number style
   - Fix maximum value of Y-axis
   - Descending sort by count number or not
-  - Plot charts from user-customized `classifier_count.tsv`
+  - Plot charts from user-customized 'classifier_count.tsv'

 - Features of **plot_cog_classifier_piechart** script

   - Adjust figure width, height
   - Descending sort by count number or not
   - Show letter on piechart or not
-  - Plot charts from user-customized `classifier_count.tsv`
+  - Plot charts from user-customized 'classifier_count.tsv'